-Dam owners are responsible for the safety and the liability of the dam and for financing its upkeep, upgrade, and repair.
+This section of the site contains information on dam ownership and how the owners are responsible for the safety and the liability of the dam and for financing its upkeep, upgrade and repair.

-To encourage individual and community responsibility for dam safety, FEMA coordinates partnerships through two Federal organizations.
-Visit National Dam Safety Progarm Partners for more information.
+To encourage individual and community responsibility for dam safety, FEMA coordinates partnerships through two federal organizations.
+Visit National Dam Safety Program Partners for more information.

 A guide, Pocket Safety Guide for Dams and Impoundments (FEMA P-911), was developed as a quick reference to help dam owners and others assess low hazard dams and impoundments.
 Uncontrolled release of a reservoir resulting from a dam failure can have a devastating effect on people and property downstream.
 Safely maintaining a dam is a key element in preventing dam failure and limiting the liability a dam owner could face.